 Lindbergh High School students exercise wearing the IHT ZONE heart rate monitor during their PE class.

-In 2020, Garrett spearheaded a movement to provide a set of IHT ZONE heart rate monitors for each high school PE teacher across Renton.
+To launch her program, Garrett spearheaded a movement to provide a set of IHT ZONE heart rate monitors for each high school PE teacher across Renton.
 She’d previously worked with other heart rate monitors but wanted a monitor that didn’t require a constant internet connection to record data.

 “When I got to Renton from Seattle (Public Schools), I wanted to find a heart rate monitor that was untethered,” Garrett said.
 “IHT was the best priced option for us that showed heart rate, color (the monitor shows students their heart rate zone according to color on the screen) and didn’t require a tethering device.”